autowarefoundation/autoware/planning/obstacle_avoidance_planner/README.md

   - The optimization is skipped for a while sine the optimization is sometimes heavy.
 - The input path changes laterally longer than `replan.max_path_shape_around_ego_lat_dist` in one cycle. (default: 2.0)

-### getEBTrajectory

-The latter optimization (model predictive trajectory) assumes that the reference path is smooth enough.
-This function makes the input path smooth by elastic band.

-More details about elastic band can be seen [here](docs/eb.md).

 ### getModelPredictiveTrajectory

 This module makes the trajectory kinematically-feasible and collision-free.